 A database I have been compiling for some years now includes the names of over 4,500 service volunteers.
 The impact of the service, not only the deaths or maiming, of these volunteers has been felt by the community for decades.

-As the centenary of the landings at Gallipoli in April 1915 approaches, it is appropriate for us to remember the young men and women who made sacrifices for their Empire, country and community, and also remember the suffering and sacrifices of those who remained behind.
+The Centenary of the landings at Gallipoli in April 1915 and the Armistice in 1918 has now passed, but it is still appropriate for us to remember the young men and women who made sacrifices for their Empire, country and community, and also remember the suffering and sacrifices of those who remained behind.

-Where letters and postcards are available, we would appreciate a scan of those items to be included in the final as a record of our community's service in the Great War.
+Where letters and postcards are available, I would appreciate a scan of those items to be included in the website as a record of our community's service in the Great War.

 Items of interest are any contemporary ephemera or memorabilia associated with local people included in our database - photographs, letters, postcards, medals, badges, programs, tickets, ribbons, memorabilia, and so on.
-We are particularly interested in photographs taken in the local area during the period of WW1 which might show patriotic activities, or military activities, up to 1922.
+I am particularly interested in photographs taken in the local area during the period of WW1 which might show patriotic activities, or military activities, up to 1922.

 The criteria for inclusion in this project is an association with the suburbs of Essendon, Ascot Vale, Moonee Ponds, Newmarket, Kensington and Flemington prior to enlistment.
 This association is determined by the following.